 Political relations between Malaysia and Germany are principally based on the two countries’ intensive economic relations.
 Germany sees Malaysia as an important and stable partner in Southeast Asia, a leading member of ASEAN and a moderate representative of the Islamic world.

-Some of Germany’s political foundations support socio-cultural, educational and media projects in Malaysia.
+Some of Germany’s political foundations support ecological, socio-cultural, educational and media projects in Malaysia.
 The Konrad-Adenauer-Stiftung has its own office in Kuala Lumpur.